What is Temperature? Temperature Definition

 - IR Pyrometers detect the dominant wavelength of the radiation received from a hot body.

 - As temperature increases, the dominant wavelength of hot body radiation gets shorter.

 - Range : 0-3890 DegC

 - The IR Pyrometer must be carefully aimed to avoid focusing on reflected solar radiations

-- When the temperature of a hard to reach the area is required (Temperature of turbine blades inside Turbine Engines), IR Pyrometers are used.
+- When the temperature of a hard-to-reach area is required (Temperature of turbine blades inside Turbine Engines), IR Pyrometers are used.